Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 1. Buffer allocation and deallocation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The C++ inteface for buffers as below
+The C++ interface for buffers as below

-The class constructor ``xrt::bo`` is mainly used to allocates a buffer object 4K align.
-By default a regular buffer is created (optionally the user can creates other types of buffer by providing a flag).
+The class constructor ``xrt::bo`` is mainly used to allocates a buffer object 4K aligned.
+By default, a regular buffer is created (optionally the user can create other types of buffers by providing a flag).

 .. code:: c++
       :number-lines: 15